timofeysie/catechis/README.md

 <property name="dist.dir" location="dist"/>

-If the folder doesn't exists, it will be created in the directory containing the project.
+If the folder doesn't exists, it will be created in the project directory with the default setting.